Zhang Xueliang: Xi'an incident

 On April 6, 1936, Zhang met with CPC delegate Zhou Enlai to plan the end of the Chinese Civil War.
 KMT leader Generalissimo Chiang Kai-shek at the time took a passive position against Japan and considered the communists to be a greater danger to the Republic of China than the Japanese, and his overall strategy was to annihilate the communists before focusing his efforts on the Japanese.
 He believed that "communism was a cancer while the Japanese represented a superficial wound."
 Growing nationalist anger against Japan made this position very unpopular, and led to Zhang's action against Chiang, known as the Xi'an Incident.

 In December 1936, Zhang and General Yang Hucheng kidnapped Chiang, imprisoning him until he agreed to form a united front with the communists against the Japanese invasion.
+Zhang made radio speeches, explaining that the goal of the mutiny was to unite China to oppose the Japanese, and circulated his manifesto, Urging of the United Front.
 After two weeks of negotiations, Chiang agreed to unite with the communists and drive the Japanese out of China.

 After Chiang negotiated with the Communists, Zhang flew back to Nanjing as a demonstration of good faith.